wolfgarbe/symspell_complete_rs/README.md

 **SymSpellComplete**, a typo-tolerant autocomplete library in Rust.

-⚠️ Work-in-progress.
+> ⚠️ Work-in-progress.
 Currently no third party use recommended, as the interface is not yet stable, and not all advertised features are implemented yet.
-Currently only intended to be used by [SeekStorm search library](https://github.com/SeekStorm/SeekStorm) v1.2.0.
+Currently only intended to be used by [SeekStorm lexical search library](https://github.com/SeekStorm/SeekStorm) v1.2.0.

 Like a combination of [SymSpell](https://github.com/wolfgarbe/SymSpell) and [PruningRadixTrie](https://github.com/wolfgarbe/PruningRadixTrie), but better!